 There are several benefits to influencer-generated content:

 - Influencer content is extremely high-performing.
-In fact, 60% of marketers reported better performance with influencer content as compared to their own brand content.
+In fact, 60% of marketers reported better performance with influencer content compared to their own branded content.
 Additionally, nearly 90% said, “the ROI achieved from influencer marketing is comparable or superior to other marketing channels.”

 - By repurposing influencer content across various channels — including emails, paid ads, website, out-of-home activations, or your branded social media channels — you can support every single stage of the funnel with eye-catching, high-quality content.
 And it costs you less money.
 In fact, over the last year, brands cut 52% from their content creation spend by repurposing influencer content on their marketing channels.